 100% Board of Certification (BOC) passage for cohort 2023.

-Students in 2024 cohort participated in Research on race related cases in board certification preparatory exam books.
+Students in 2024 cohort participated in research on race related cases in board certification preparatory exam books.
 Students in 2023 cohort participated in the publication of an Open Online Educational Resource (OER) Atlas for Hematology and Urinalysis.

 Describe your efforts so far in closing equity gaps in your program?
 How have you assessed and identified equity gaps?
 What does your disaggregated data show?
 What actions have you taken to help students achieve their potential (For example: project-based experiences, inclusivity exercises, TILT assignment instructions, etc.)?